Dustin Moskovitz: Politics

 Moskovitz has voted for the Democratic Party candidates in each election in which he has voted, but he wrote: "Though we've voted for the Democratic nominee each of the times we've cast a ballot, we've considered ourselves independent thinkers who respect candidates and positions from both sides of the aisle."
 Prior to their donation for the 2016 election cycle, Moskovitz and Tuna had donated roughly $10,000 over their lifetime to federal candidates, most of it to Sean Eldridge, the husband of Facebook co-founder Chris Hughes.

-Moskovitz, through his support of Open Philanthropy, has contributed to California YIMBY.
-Open Philanthropy, mainly funded by Moskovitz and his wife, has donated around $500,000 to the cause.
-Open Philanthropy also contributed $2 million to the New York City based YIMBY group Open New York.
+Moskovitz, through Good Ventures, has contributed to California YIMBY, donating around $500,000 to the cause.
+Good Ventures also contributed $2 million to the New York City based YIMBY group Open New York.

 For the 2016 United States presidential election, Moskovitz announced that he and his wife would donate $20 million to support Hillary Clinton, the Democratic Party nominee, arguing that the dangers of a Donald Trump presidency were significant, and that they were making their donation despite being skeptical of allowing large donors to influence election cycles through money.
 The New York Times quoted Moskovitz's blog post on the subject: "The Republican Party, and Donald Trump in particular, is running on a zero-sum vision, stressing a false contest between their constituency and the rest of the world."
 This made him the third-largest donor in the 2016 campaigns.

 For the 2020 United States presidential election, Moskovitz donated $24 million to support the Democratic Party nominee Joe Biden.
 Asana's own listed contributions for the election cycle, which are almost all directly from Moskovitz and his wife Cari Tuna, reached around $45 million.
 This makes Asana the second largest contributor to Biden's presidential campaign after Bloomberg LP.

 For the 2024 United States presidential election, Moskovitz donated $10 million to support the Democratic Party nominee Kamala Harris via the Future Forward PAC, with a further $38 million via Asana, making Asana the largest non-PAC donor.